 2C-2.
-Did your CoC change its provider Yes coverage in the 2018 sheltered count?
+Did your CoC change its provider No coverage in the 2017 sheltered count?

 2C-2a.
-If "Yes" was selected in 2C-2, applicants must enter the number of beds that were added or removed in the 2018 sheltered PIT count.
+If "Yes" was selected in 2C-2, enter the change in provider coverage in the 2017 sheltered PIT count, including the number of beds added or removed due to the change.